purushottam05/Goodbooks/README.md

 # Goodbooks

-Checkout my reviews on few books.
+my reviews on couple of books.